near-x/near-cookbook/src/near_cli.md

 #### TestNet

-You need to run `storage_deposit` first to register the receiver account on Banana contract
+You need to run `storage_deposit` first to register the receiver account on Banana contract `berryclub.testnet`

 ```bash
 near call berryclub.testnet \